erbridge/supernova.pet/README.md

 ### Update your local repository

-Pull the latest changes to this repository from GitHub using your preferred method.
+Pull the latest changes to this repository from GitHub:

+1. Open GitHub Desktop
+2. Switch the active branch to `main`
+3. Click "Fetch origin" (this might not be necessary if "Pull origin" is already showing)
+4. Click "Pull origin" if there are any updates

 ### Check you're still set up correctly